 - Long Title: The full title of this episode is "Raging Abe Simpson and His Grumbling Grandson in, 'Curse of the Flying Hellfish.'"
 It's often shortened to just "Raging Abe Simpson" or "Curse of the Flying Hellfish" by fans.

 Baron: Ja ja ja, mach schnell mit der art things, huh?
-I must get back to Dancecentrum in Stuttgart in time to see Kraftwerk. (they begin loading paintings into his car) ...Hey, watch out for the CD-changer in mein trunk!
+I must get back to Dancecentrum in Stuttgart in time to see Kraftwerk.
+(They begin loading paintings into his car) ...Hey und dummkopf, watch out for the CD-changer in mein trunk, eh?
 Idiot.

-- No MacGuffin, No Winner: The paintings from the Hellfish tontine are quickly seized by federal authorities, although Grandpa defeated Burns by kicking him out, and earned newfound respect from his grandson Bart.
+- No MacGuffin, No Winner: The paintings from the Hellfish tontine are quickly seized by federal authorities, although Grandpa defeated Burns by kicking the crap out of him then kicking him out of the platoon, and earned newfound respect from his grandson Bart.

-- Noodle Incident: The Veterans' Day Float Disaster of '79, which somehow killed five members of the Hellfish (Including Skinner's, Barney's, and Wiggum's apparent parents).
+- The Veterans' Day Float Disaster of '79, which somehow killed five members of the Hellfish (including Skinner's, Barney's, and Wiggum's apparent fathers).

 - Oh, Crap!:

-- Burns when he sees a pissed off Grandpa clamber onto his boat.
+- Burns when he sees a seriously pissed off Grandpa clamber onto his boat.

 - OOC Is Serious Business: Grandpa knows something is fishy when his family comes to visit him (as they hardly if ever do that), and barely avoids a knife to the head from the poorly disguised Vidal.

-- Papa Wolf: After Burns tries to kill Bart, Grandpa ties a grappling hook to Burns's boat, waterskis using his slipper, and pulls his way to Burns's boat, coming on board, and kicking the crap out of him.
+- Papa Wolf: After Burns tries to kill Bart, Grandpa shoots a harpoon into Burns's boat, waterskis using his slippers, then pulls his way to Burns' boat, coming on board, and kicking the crap out of him.

 - Pet the Dog: While he is later willing to kill Bart, Burns treats him affectionately when he offers to join him and apologises for waking up Lisa.

-- Pin-Pulling Teeth: Grampa is shown doing this in his flashback to World War II.
+- Pin-Pulling Teeth: Grandpa is shown doing this in his flashback to World War II.